 Typically, once you satisfy the “own funds rule,” the guidelines become more relaxed.

-FHA loans are insured by the Federal Housing Administration and have a more relaxed view of down payments entirely.
+FHA mortgages are insured by the Federal Housing Administration and have a more relaxed view of down payments entirely.
 Not only can the down payment come from either your own funds or from a gift, but they also allow loan proceeds from approved down payment assistance programs.
 It can make it possible to get 100% financing on an FHA loan.

 Read more: How to qualify for an FHA loan